yamatt/blog/content/blog/public-wifi-vs-personal-vpns.md

 Like most answers in IT security, it really depends on your circumstances.
 [Tom Scott does (like always) provide a fantastic summary of why you might want to use a VPN](https://youtu.be/WVDQEoe6ZWY) and I completely agree, while [Troy Hunt has a less than unbiased view on why you should use NordVPN](https://www.troyhunt.com/im-partnering-with-nord-as-a-strategic-adviser/).

 What this demonstrates is it is not an easy answer, even for technically minded people.
 There are a lot of ways to get it wrong.
-I expect there's your standard IT security rule that the more you pay the more secure something is -- to a point.
+Then there is your standard IT security line that the more you pay the more secure something is -- to a point.

 That means if you're in a position to use a personal VPN services, given the amount of choices you may choose one that doesn't meet all your security needs.
-Whereas public WiFi services are less frequently used and where they are most used they are run by large reputable companies.
+Whereas public WiFi services are less frequently used and have a larger surface area, and where they are most used they are run by large reputable companies.

+So it seems like public WiFi services are probably less malicious than some or all of the personal VPN services, but a huge aspect of that is exposure.